 Standard background models were used to account for both Galactic and extragalactic diffuse emission as well as instrumental background.
 Contributions from neighboring sources identified in the two-year Fermi-LAT Second Source Catalog (Abdo et al. 2011) were included in the analysis.
-The mapcube file $ring_2year_P76_v0.fits$ was used to describe the Galactic γ -ray emission, and the isotropic component is modeled using the $isotrop_2year_P76_source_v0.txt$ table.
+The mapcube file $ring_2year_P76_v0.fits$ was used to describe the Galactic γ -ray emission, and the isotropic component was modeled using the $isotrop_2year_P76_source_v0.txt$ table.
 Data analysis details follow those in Castro & Slane (2010) and Grondin et al. (2011).

-Using a binned maximum likelihood analysis (the gt-like routine) yielded a Test Statistic (TS) corresponding to a significance of $\sim 21\sigma$ (Mattox et al. 1996).
-The corresponding TS map is shown in Figure 7, along with (blue) contours from the ATCA observation of MSH 11-62.
-White contours indicate significance levels of ~ 13 , 15, and 17 σ for the LAT data.
+Using the binned maximum likelihood analysis package gtlike, the Test Statistic defined in Mattox et al (1996) of MSH 11-62 was found to to be 212 when the source was analyzed in the energy range from 100 MeV to 100 GeV.
+This value of the Test Statistic corresponds to a 21 sigma detection of the source.
+A map of the test statistic as a function of position, used to localize the best fit position of MSH 11-62, is shown in Figure 7.
+Overlaid on this plot are blue contours corresponding to ATCA observation of MSH 11-62 and white contours corresponding to the LAT significance levels of ~ 13 , 15, and 17 σ .
 We also indicate the positions of the three known pulsars within a 45' radius from the centroid of the LAT source.
-If each of these pulsars converts its entire spin-down power into γ -rays in the LAT band, they could account for no more than
+If each of these pulsars converts its entire spin-down power into γ -rays in the LAT band, they could account for no more than 6% of the observed flux, and we thus ignore their contributions in the subsequent analysis.

-Fig. 7.- TS map of Fermi LAT emission from MSH 11-62.
-Blue contours correspond to the radio emission, and white contours represent the 13, 15, and 17 σ significance levels of the flux.
-Positions of nearby pulsars with $\dot{E} > 10^{32} \ {\rm erg \ s^{-1}}$ are indicated (see discussion in text).

-6% of the observed flux, and we thus ignore their contributions in the subsequent analysis.
 The nearest pulsar with a high \dot{E}/d^2 ratio is PSR J1105-6107, located 55' from the centroid of the γ -ray emission, well beyond the border of Figure 7; we consider an association with this source to be very unlikely.

+Fig. 8.- Fermi LAT spectrum of MSH 11-62.
+Black error bars correspond to statistical errors, while red error bars include systematic errors as well.
+The solid curve corresponds to the best-fit model for a power law with an exponential cutoff.
+The dashed magenta curve corresponds to a pion-decay model assuming a power law proton spectrum with an exponential cutoff.
+See Section 5.2 for discussion.

 The source spectrum was extracted using both front and back events, over the energy range 0.1-100 GeV.
-The spectrum is shown in Figure 8, and is well-described by a power law with $\Gamma = 1.2 \pm 0.2$ accompanied by an exponential cutoff with $E{cut} = 3.2 \pm 0.9$ GeV.
-The associated flux is $F(\geq 100 \text{ MeV}) = (6.3 \pm 1.2 \pm 3.2) \times 10^{-8} \text{ photons cm}^{-2} \text{ s}^{-1} \text{ [or } (8.0 \pm 0.6 \pm 4.2) \times 10^{-11} \text{ erg cm}^{-2} \text{ s}^{-1}]$, where the quoted uncertainties are statistical and systematic, respectively.
+The spectrum is shown in Figure 8, and is well-described by a power law with $\Gamma=1.2\pm0.2$ accompanied by an exponential cutoff with $E{cut}=3.2\pm0.9$ GeV that improves the fit by $\sim 6.8\sigma$.
+The associated flux is $F(\geq 100 \text{ MeV}) = (6.3\pm1.2\pm3.2)\times10^{-8} \text{ photons cm}^{-2} \text{ s}^{-1}$ [or $(8.0\pm0.6\pm4.2)\times10^{-11} \text{ erg cm}^{-2} \text{ s}^{-1}$], where the quoted uncertainties are statistical and systematic, respectively.

-Two main systematic uncertainties can affect the LAT flux estimation for a point source: uncertainties on the Galactic diffuse background and on the effective area.
+Two main systematic uncertainties can affect the LAT flux estimation for a point source in the Galactic plane: uncertainties on the Galactic diffuse background and on the effective area.
 The dominant uncertainty at low energy comes from the Galactic diffuse emission, which we estimated by changing the normalization of the Galactic diffuse model artificially by 6% as done in Abdo et al. (2010).
 The second systematic is estimated by using modified IRFs whose effective areas bracket those of our nominal Instrument Response Function (IRF).
-These "biased" IRFs are defined by envelopes above and below the nominal energy dependence of the effective area by linearly connecting differences of (10%, 5%, 20%) at log(E) of (2, 2.75, 4), respectively.
+These bracketing IRFs are defined by envelopes above and below the nominal energy dependence of the effective area by linearly connecting differences of (10%, 5%, 20%) at $\log(E)$ of (2, 2.75, 4), respectively.